fabi1cazenave/gnupad/README.md

 The gnupad manifesto
 --------------------

-Every time one of the shortcuts above does something else than the Notepad equivalent, God kills a kitten.

 The “gnupad” idea is to save kittens by emulating these standard / Notepad-like shortcuts in the three main CLI editors: